-My interest in veneer actually began back in September 2012.
-Life has gotten in the way of my veneer progress, but I am now getting back up to speed with this wonderful aspect of woodworking.
-I joined two woodworking forums back in July of that year.
-It was there that I discovered that more than one woodworker was doing veneer work of one sort or the other.
+My interest in veneering began back in the summer of 2012.
+Two woodworking forums that I was participating in had veneer sections.
+It was there that I discovered that many woodworkers were involved in veneer work of one sort or the other.
 I became intrigued and the trap was sprung.
 Bam!
 Gotcha!

-Up to that time in my life I had never even touched a sheet of veneer.
-My recollection of veneer was that it was a great way to 'camouflage' crappy furniture.
-While the pieces that I recall seeing appeared new and shiny in the furniture showroom, they all had 'tacky' written all over them.
-No thought was given to design or functionality whatsoever.
-Given all of those recollections, it is little wonder that I never gave much thought to starting a veneer project.
+Up to that time I had never even touched a sheet of veneer.
+My recollection of veneer was that it was a great way to 'camouflage' inferior wood used to make furniture.
+While the pieces that I recall seeing appeared new and shiny in the furniture showroom, they each had 'tacky' written all over them.
+Given those recollections, it is little wonder that I never gave much thought to starting a veneer project.

-Today that is quickly changing.
-Just browse a few of the incredible veneered jewelry boxes that skilled woodworker's are crafting or poke your head into one of todays luxury vehicles and you'll probably see exotic veneer on the dash and you may even see it wrapped around the steering wheel.
+Today, quality veneered pieces can be found in a few select galleries, shops or websites.
+Just browse a few of the incredibly veneered jewelry boxes that skilled woodworker's are crafting or poke your head into one of todays luxury vehicles and you'll probably see exotic veneer on the dash and doors and, in some cases, you may even see it wrapped around the steering wheel.

 There is a ton of information on every aspect of veneering on the internet.
 You may find some of this information useful - or not.
-Like most other endeavors in life, the best information always comes from learning from your own experiences.
+Like most other endeavors in life, the best information always comes from learning from your own experiences, good and bad.
 I'll do my best to keep you from making the same mistakes I did.

 It doesn't take much imagination to realize how a craftsman can turn a ho-hum jewelry box or table top into a work of art with the careful application of veneer.
 The possibilities with veneer are absolutely endless.

 Select any of the above links for more info on each subject.